 Finding the best breast implants for you means learning more about your options.
 Breast implants come in many types, sizes, textures, shapes, and profiles.

 Gummy bear implants are a very popular type of silicone implant.
-These Allergan implants are filled with highly cohesive silicone gel.
-This gel does not leak out of the implant shell in the event of a rupture.
+These Allergan implants are filled with highly cohesive silicone gel, which does not leak out of the implant shell in case of a rupture.
+Gummy bear breast implants can retain their form after a rupture, which is why they are often called “form-stable implants.”
+Gummy bear implants feel very natural and are quite safe.

 Currently, saline breast implants are FDA-approved for augmentation in women 18 years of age and older.